ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 A simple and effective way to measure the performance of a program is to use timers.
 In this program, you will use the `time` module to measure the time it takes to execute a two implementations of a program.

+When using a sample size we usually refer to the number of samples in the format `n=1`, `n=10`, etc.

 ### Instructions

 1. Open the timers.py file.